Lotto scheme deserves lotta support

 Council officials are delighted with the response and are now looking for the public to get behind the scheme and buy tickets.
 They cost £1 with 60p going towards local organisations compared to just 28p in the pound for the National Lottery.

-The first draw takes place on Saturday, 26 August and they will then happen every week.
+The draw takes place on Saturday every week.

 Supporters of the community-focused lottery can win a jackpot prize of £25,000 for a matching sequence of six numbers and other prizes include £2,000, £250, £25 or three free tickets.